RWKV/RWKV-wiki/docs/basic/FAQ.md

 ## I would like to study more on the architecture (hidden state, time mixing, etc), where should I go ?

 See the [architecture page](../advance/architecture.md)

+## How much would it cost to train RWKV >20B from scratch ?
+And why can't you give me a simple answer to how much I need ?

+While the price of training a model keeps falling, training from scratch is a task most individuals underestimate the cost.

+There are lots of factors involved in training a model, most importantly is the dataset size (aka. number of tokens), the model size, and your timeline.
+Also you will need to budget in for mistakes, that could happen in the training process, and the human cost involved in setting up and preparing the whole process.
+All of which makes things hard to predict accurately.

+For example, it is predicted that LLaMA2 [70B foundation model cost $2.6M to train from scratch, with 2 Trillion tokens](https://twitter.com/moinnadeem/status/1681393075367841792) - so as a general rule of thumb, unless you have access to $1M worth of GPU time, you should not be considering training anything >14B from scratch.

+While RWKV as a RNN, should in theory be cheaper to train then a transformer.
+Even 1/5 of $2.6M, is a cost most individuals or companies will not be able to afford.
+At this point, however some of you may ask: is it possible to just train on a single machine? instead of an expensive GPU farm?

+In theory, you can train on a single machine, as long as you have the [minimum required vram for the model size](https://wiki.rwkv.com/advance/finetune.html#how-much-gpu-vram-do-you-need).
+However with a large enough dataset, or in the case of 70B LLaMA2 2 Trillion tokens - it would have taken a single A100 a total of 1,720,320 hours, or a 196 years.

+And while no one wants to wait 190+ years for their model to finish, and that is why we split workload across multiple training nodes.
+For every node we add, we face a heavy penalty in efficiency, due to the high communication overheads involved.

+This ends up being a very complicated math of "how fast you want the model" vs "how much can you pay" with faster training time, generally meaning increasing costs in overall.
+Making estimates of $5M to $1M all very possible numbers depending on how fast (or slow) would you want your model to be.

+> If you however, do have ~$1M worth of GPU time you can donate to RWKV for training an OSS model, through your research institute, etc. Do get in touch with us 😉